-People often turn to physical therapy in response to specific health problems, such as after a debilitating car accident or for arthritis management.
-It’s true that physical therapy is often used as a reactive treatment, however, physical therapy can also be a proactive way to promote comprehensive wellness in patients.
-Let’s take a closer look at some lesser known ways in which physical therapy can help change people’s lives.
+People often turn to physical therapy in response to specific health problems, such as after a debilitating car accident, or for arthritis management.
+Indeed, physical therapy is often used as a reactive treatment.
+However, physical therapy can also be a proactive way to promote comprehensive wellness in patients.
+Let’s look at some lesser-known ways physical therapy can help change people’s lives.

-While PT can help patients recover from the millions of fall injuries which occur every year, it can also be an invaluable intervention against future falls.
+While PT can help patients recover from the millions of fall injuries yearly, it can also be an invaluable intervention against future falls.
 Because seniors are particularly prone to balance issues caused by everything from joint replacements to osteoporosis, physical therapy is a critical part of keeping seniors safe.

 One of the most significant benefits of physical therapy is its ability to prevent future injuries.
 Physical therapists can identify the areas of your body that are weak or prone to injury and work with you to strengthen them through rehabilitation exercises.
 Additionally, physical therapists can provide you with education and guidance on proper body mechanics, which can reduce your risk of injury.